van-bug/van-bug.github.io/src/index.md

 VanBUG (Vancouver Bioinformatics Users Group) is an association of researchers, other professionals and students in the B.C.
 Lower Mainland who have an interest in the field of bioinformatics, computational biology, and data sciences.
 VanBUG meets every month from September through April.
 Research presentations by bioinformatics leaders, students and industry representatives are followed by networking over pizza and refreshments

-[Regular remote monthly meetings](./schedule) will be held monthly on Thursdays at **time TBA** and are free and open to all.
+[Regular in-person monthly meetings](./schedule) will be held monthly on Thursdays at **time TBA** and are free and open to all.
 Please refer to the [Schedule](./schedule) page or [subscribe to our Calendar](https://calendar.google.com/calendar/u/1?cid=dmFuYmlvaW5mb0BnbWFpbC5jb20) for specific details regarding speaker location and room information.

 As a service to the community, local VanBUG and other bioinformatics events are posted to the [Calendar](https://calendar.google.com/calendar/embed?src=vanbioinfo%40gmail.com&ctz=America%2FVancouver).
 Click [Subscribe](https://calendar.google.com/calendar/u/1?cid=dmFuYmlvaW5mb0BnbWFpbC5jb20) to subscribe to this calendar, so that all current and future events appear on your personal calendar.